alihkz94/SnakeEUK/readme.md

 #### Quality Assurance Steps

 1. **Validate Headers**: Ensure all headers follow the expected format
-2. **Check Taxonomy Completeness**: Verify taxonomic assignments are reasonable
+2. **Check taxonomy completeness**: Verify taxonomic assignments are reasonable
-3. **Test Pipeline**: Run on a small subset first to verify output format
+3. **Test pipeline**: Run on a small subset first to verify output format
-4. **Sequence Quality**: Ensure sequences contain only valid nucleotide codes (A, T, G, C, N)
+4. **Sequence quality**: Ensure sequences contain only valid nucleotide codes (A, T, G, C, N)
-5. **Duplicate Detection**: Check for and remove duplicate sequences if needed
+5. **Duplicate detection**: Check for and remove duplicate sequences if needed

 By following these guidelines, you can construct a high-quality database that will work seamlessly with this pipeline and produce reliable outputs for downstream analysis tools.